baosystems/dish2/README.md

 ### Installation

-Dish is a NPM package and requires NPM to be installed on your local system.
+Dish is a NPM package and requires *nodejs* and *NPM* to be installed on your local system.
 You can install Dish with:

 <pre>npm install dish2 -g</pre>